The analytic method of constructing local-in-time solutions of the incompressible Euler equations in Sobolev spaces: Introduction

-\begin{Remark}[extendability of the method] We suspect that the method presented here can be easily generalized to other equations such as the Boussinesq equation, the Navier-Stokes equations, free-boundary Euler equations, and the ideal MHD system~\cite{KO}.
+\begin{Remark}[extendability of the method] We suspect that the method presented here can be easily generalized to other equations, such as the Boussinesq equation and the Navier-Stokes equations.
+Moreover, we conjecture that the method could be useful for the free-boundary Euler equations, which were first resolved in the analytic setting by \cite{S} (see also \cite{E}), while later works, such as \cite{W1,W2,CS1,CS2} as well as \cite{AKOT,KO2}, focus on the Sobolev setting of the equations.

+To be precise, the applicability of the method requires \emph{a priori} estimates in a sufficiently regular function space.
+While we verify these estimates in the Sobolev setting, other function spaces may also be appropriate.
+For example, for Besov spaces on $\Omega=\mathbb{R}^3$, the local \emph{a priori} bound follows from \cite{Z}.
+Considering, for example the Besov spaces which embed in $H^r$, one can obtain the persistence of analyticity estimate analogous to \eqref{002a} (see also Remark~\ref{rem3} for more details).

+The second ingredient is that the equation exhibits no more than one derivative loss, so that the analytic approach may overcome it, thereby yielding local existence for analytic data.
+For example, the method cannot be used to construct solutions to the backward heat equation $\p_t u + \Delta u =0$.
+Indeed, if $u_0$ has a finite radius of analyticity, then there can be no solution, since otherwise this would contradict the fact that solutions to the forward heat equation are entire.
+In this example $\Delta u$ represents a loss of two derivatives, but the example can be generalized by replacing this operator by $(1+\Delta )^{s/2}$ for any $s> 1$ to obtain a similar example exhibiting loss of $s>1$ derivatives.

-To be precise, in order for the method to be applicable, one first needs to have available a~priori estimates in a certain Sobolev space (it is not essential that the space is Sobolev as other type of spaces, like Besov, work just as well).
-The second ingredient is that the equation should exhibit at most one derivative loss so that the analytic approach may overcome it, asserting the local existence for analytic data.
-Finally, one needs the persistence of regularity, asserting that the solution can be continued in the analytic space as long as the Sobolev space is finite.
-Experience shows that when a~priori estimate in Sobolev spaces are available, then the persistence holds too (as demonstrated below \eqref{002a}); therefore, we believe that the last ingredient is not restrictive. \end{Remark}
+Finally, one needs the persistence of regularity, asserting that the solution can be continued in the analytic space as long as the Sobolev norm remains finite.
+Experience shows that when a~priori estimates in Sobolev spaces are available, the persistence property holds too (as demonstrated below \eqref{002a}); therefore, we believe that the last ingredient is not restrictive.